The Dublin Pass

 What’s the Dublin Pass?

 The Dublin Pass is a sightseeing pass for the Irish capital.
-This city pass includes 28 attractions that you can visit for free, including Dublin Castle, St Patrick’s and Christ Church Cathedrals, the EPIC Emigration Museum and the famous Guiness Storehouse.
+This city pass includes 29 attractions that you can visit for free, including Dublin Castle, Christ Church Cathedral, the EPIC Emigration Museum and the famous Guiness Storehouse.

 For some of these attractions, the Dublin Pass allows fast track admission.
 In addition, you’ll receive discounts at some shops, museums and day tours.